Skip to main content

 The 1999 UNECE/World Health Organization Protocol on Water and Health places specific emphasis on equitable access to water and sanitation.

 Under this area of work, Parties to the Protocol have developed the Equitable Access Score-card.
-This is an analytical self-evaluation tool to help countries to identify problems in equitable access to water and sanitation and to come up with solutions to improve such access.
-Self-assessments of equitable access to water and sanitation have been completed in eight countries (Armenia, France, Hungary, North Macedonia, Portugal, the Republic of Moldova, Spain and Ukraine) and are ongoing in a further three (Azerbaijan, Bulgaria and Serbia).
+This is an analytical self-evaluation tool to help countries to identify problems in equitable access to water and sanitation and identify solutions to improve such access.
+Self-assessments of equitable access to water and sanitation have been completed in fourteen countries across the region.

 Within the Air Convention, the majority of officers, national representatives and participants in official meetings are women.
-Women chair four out of five official bodies of the Convention and 50 out of 75 national focal points for the Convention are women.
+Women chair three out of five official bodies of the Convention and 50 out of 75 national focal points for the Convention are women.
 There is a similar situation for experts from countries of Eastern Europe, the Caucasus and Central Asia, notably those who are involved with capacity-building and awareness-raising activities.
 The high level of representation of women in Convention bodies and activities is continually encouraged.
-UNECE encourages member States to propose gender-balanced nominations of candidates to the upcoming elections of officers (two-year terms of office) to be decided by the Convention bodies in the second half of 2020.
+UNECE encourages member States to propose gender-balanced nominations of candidates to the periodic elections of officers (two-year terms of office).

 Women play a vital role in environmental management and development, and gender equality and women’s empowerment are key to securing environmental democracy.
 However, access to participation, information and justice in environmental issues can be limited or absent for women.